Introduction to Transcriptomics

 Transcriptomic Software and Tools

 So we already mentioned that RNA-Seq is one of the primary methods to finding out all of the RNA that a particular cell or tissue.
-But, you'll need some downstream pipeline or software tool ready to be able to process all the information produced by RNA-Seq.
+But, you'll need some downstream pipeline or software tool ready to be able to process all the information produced by it.
 We've compiled a list of software that can be used when studying transcriptomics.

 RNA-Seq by Expectation Maximization: RSEM is a software package that allows the users to find expression level information about transcripts, present within their genomic data.
 If you're using RNA-Seq data, there's a pipeline available that allows for simultaneous genomic alignment of your data, and expression information.
 Once the pipeline is run, RSEM will output how much transcriptional expression each transcript has, and gives you valuable visualization tools based on your data as well.